My Labrador Won’t Let Me Do That!

 How long does it take?

-You might think that this kind of behavioral modification would take ages.
+You might think that this kind of behavioural modification would take ages.
 But it is actually surprisingly quick.
-One that I have adopted is the clicker-trained nail trim.

-One of my Labradors has very rapidly growing claws, and until a few years ago, she hated having them cut.
-Between two of us we would have to restrain her whilst we did the job as quickly as we could.
 Rushing nail clipping is never a good idea as it is so easy to cut the ‘quick’ if you are in a hurry.
 But I put off clicker training my dog to hold her paw out for nail clipping, probably thinking it would take up quite a lot of my time.

 When I eventually got around to it, it actually took less than an hour split into three sessions of around twenty minutes.
-And what a difference it made to my dog.
+And what a difference it made to my dog

 A training example